tozd/docker-sympa/README.md

 or use [tozd/hosts](https://github.com/tozd/docker-hosts).
 Use `REMOTES` environment variable to specify the container or server used for sending e-mails.

-**The image contains only example values and cannot run without extending.**
+**The image contains only example values and cannot run without extending (or mounting necessary files into it).**

 You should provide two volumes, `/etc/sympa/includes` and `/etc/sympa/shared`.